sakib/homl/README.md

 Run the following commands:
 - "sudo mysql"
-- "create database pay;"
+- "create database homl;"
-- "create user 'pay'@'localhost' identified by 'pay';"
+- "create user 'homl'@'localhost' identified by 'homl';"
-- "grant all privileges on pay.* to 'pay'@'localhost';"
+- "grant all privileges on homl.* to 'homl'@'localhost';"
 - "flush privileges;"
 Quit out of mysql with "quit".
 Then run:
 - "./migrate.py db migrate"
 - "./migrate.py db upgrade"

-To check the database subsequently, run "mysql -uice -pice" To change database structure, edit ice/models.py, then run migrate and upgrade again.
+To check the database subsequently, run "mysql -uhoml -phoml" To change database structure, edit homl/models.py, then run migrate and upgrade again.
 If you happen to remove the migrations folder, then run init, migrate, then upgrade.